truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Services/SSHServiceSCALE.md

 Review the remaining options and configure them according to your environment or security needs.

 Remember to enable the SSH service in **System Settings > Services** after making changes.
+For environments utilizing cloud storage providers, ensure compatibility settings are enabled.

 Create and store SSH connections and keypairs to allow SSH access in **Credentials > Backup Credentials** or by editing an administrative user account.
 See [Adding SSH Credentials]({{< relref "AddSSHConnectionKeyPair.md" >}}) for more information.